cert-manager/approver-policy/deploy/charts/approver-policy/README.md

 #### **app.approveSignerNames** ~ `array`
 > Default value:
 > ```yaml
-> - issuers.cert-manager.io/*
-> - clusterissuers.cert-manager.io/*
+> []
 > ```

 List of signer names that approver-policy will be given permission to approve and deny.
 CertificateRequests referencing these signer names can be processed by approver-policy.
+Defaults to an empty array, allowing approval for all signers.
 ref: https://cert-manager.io/docs/concepts/certificaterequest/#approval

 #### **app.metrics.port** ~ `number`